aleksei-aikashev/rsa_archer/README.md

 This package supports archer part of the connector, if someone interested I can share the whole thing.

 #### Release notes:
+> v0.1.9 (13 Dec 2019)
+> - Fixed method get_field_content in Record, fixed error when method crashed if the value in values list is None
+> - Now, if there are several values in values list.
+Function will return all values, including parent value if you're using leveled values list.
+> - Looks like this ["Parent Value:Value", "Parent Value:Value", "Value"]
+> - ATTENTION!!! now function returns LIST of values instead of string value.
+>
 > v0.1.8 (31 Oct 2019)
 > - added delete_record(self, record_id=None) to ArcherInstance and few small fixes
 >